wasabifx/wasabi/README.md

 might require an HTTP API.

 #### What it is not ####
-It is not an MVC framework.
+**It is not an MVC framework**.
 There is no View Engine or templating language.
 You can combine it with client-side frameworks such as AngularJS or Ember.
 If you want a fully-fledged MVC framework in Kotlin, take a look at [Kara](http://www.karaframework.com)
+**It is not a REST framework**.
+Primarily because there's no such thing, and while calling it REST might sell better, it would be false.
+However it does provide (and will provide) features that allow you to create resource-orientated systems that help comply with ReSTful constraints.

 #### Current Status ####
 In development.